17 April 2024

 Groundwater, a dynamic system involved in multiple interactions, is a global concern.
 Professor Robert Reinecke of Mainz University, through his digital models of global water resources, is making a significant impact on our understanding of this crucial resource.
 His contributions to the annual United Nations' State of Global Water Resources report, published by the World Meteorological Organization (WMO), are shaping the global discourse on water management.

-"We need to understand water to understand climate change," asserts Professor Robert Reinecke.
+"We need to understand water to understand climate change," says Professor Robert Reinecke.
 The interaction between water and climate is just one facet of the complex study of global groundwater resources, a field that the 35-year-old researcher at the Institute of Geography of Johannes Gutenberg University Mainz (JGU) finds particularly fascinating.
 Water's diversity, from its various forms and locations to its role as a habitat, resource, and cultural phenomenon, is a source of endless intrigue for Reinecke, who has been appointed to a junior professorship in Earth System Modeling at JGU in 2023.

 This year's World Water Day of the UN on March 22nd emphasized the global significance of water for the world at large.
 The World Water Day has been held every year since 1993 with a different focus.
 In 2024, the theme was Water for Peace, with the spotlight on the political dimension of water and the critical role water plays in the stability and prosperity of the world.
 Another more recently initiated UN project with considerable political and scientific implications is the State of the Global Water Resources report issued by the World Meteorological Organization (WMO).
 It first appeared in 2022, covering the year 2021, and has been published annually since then.
 Professor Robert Reinecke made major contributions to the first two reports and is also engaged in working on the third report in the series.